-16-1 Segregation of Duties
+17-1 Segregation of Duties

-Condition and Criteria:

-Due to the small size of the County's staff, controls are not practical to provide adequate segregation of duties in the cash receipts and disbursements functions.
+Condition and Criteria: Due to the small size of the County's staff, controls are not practical to provide adequate segregation of duties in the cash receipts and disbursements functions.

-Effect:

-Because of the failure to separate control over cash, errors or fraud that might avoid detection are possible.
+Effect: Because of the failure to separate control over cash, errors or fraud that might avoid detection are possible.

-Recommendation:

-The County Commission should implement other internal controls in areas where segregation of duties is not practical.
+Recommendation: The County Commission should implement other internal controls in areas where segregation of duties is not practical.

-Response:

-We continue to require dual signatures and review income and expenses regularly.
+Response: We continue to require dual signatures and review income and expenses regularly.
 Monitoring areas for increased segregation is an on-going process.

-16-2 Controls Over Financial Statement Preparation
+17-2 Controls Over Financial Statement Preparation

-Condition and Criteria:

-County personnel do not currently possess the skills necessary to prepare the financial statements and related footnote disclosure in accordance with generally accepted accounting principles.
+Condition and Criteria: County personnel do not currently possess the skills necessary to prepare the financial statements and related footnote disclosure in accordance with generally accepted accounting principles.
 This could result in the omission of a material financial statement element or disclosure that might not be detected by management.

-Effect:

-The deficiency identified above could result in a material misstatement to the County's financial statements that would not be prevented or detected on a timely basis.
+Effect: The deficiency identified above could result in a material misstatement to the timely basis.